mrocklin/blog/_posts/work/2017-09-09-accelerating-geopandas-1.md

 Still though, these seem surmountable and generally this process has been easy so far.
 I suspect that we can build an intuitive and performant parallel GIS analytics system with modest effort.

+The notebook for the example at the start of the blogpost shows using dask-geopandas with good results.

 Conclusion